-The Houses of Parliament is one of London's most iconic sights.
-A tour inside allows you to see exactly where some of the biggest decisions that affect the British public have been made for hundreds of years, plus gawp at some pretty astonishing art and architecture.
+The Houses of Parliament are one of London's most iconic sights.
+And a tour allows you to see where some of the biggest decisions that affect the British public have been made for hundreds of years, plus gawp at astonishing art and architecture.

 A normal tour costs £28 per adult (see full prices).
 Yet if you're a UK resident and plan ahead, it's possible to book a totally free guided tour of the House of Commons, House of Lords and Westminster Hall via your MP.
-Known as 'democratic access tours', these are provided free of charge to help promote knowledge of how the democratic process works in the UK.
+Known as 'democratic access tours', these are provided free of charge to help promote knowledge of how democracy works in the UK.

-Demand is so high, so the catch is you'll need to book well in advance – you can do so six months ahead – and you'll need to be flexible with your dates and times.
-Tours last around 75 minutes, and run at various times depending on parliamentary sessions and recesses throughout the year (see full info here).
+Demand is high, so the catch is you'll need to book in advance – you can do so six months ahead – and you'll need to be flexible with dates and times.
+Tours last about 75 minutes and run at various times (see full info here).

-To book, contact your MP (it doesn't matter if you didn't vote for them).
-Find out who it is and how to contact them on the Parliament website.
+To book, contact your MP.
+Find out who he or she is and how to get in touch on the Parliament website.

 If you're coming from elsewhere in the UK and it's a fair distance to the capital, chances are a coach will be cheapest.

-These fares go quickly so you'll usually need to book a few months in advance, but even if you miss out you can usually find tickets for under a tenner.
+These fares go quickly so you'll normally need to book a few months in advance, but even if you miss out you can usually find tickets for under a tenner.

-Of course, travelling by coach is not for everyone and it can be slow - Manchester to London is a bum-numbing five hours, compared to 2h 5mins on the train.
-But the luggage allowance is generous – one normal-sized suitcase up to 20kg and a piece of hand luggage, some services have Wi-Fi and the price is pretty much unbeatable.
+Of course, travelling by coach is not for everyone.
+And it can be slow Manchester to London is a bum-numbing five hours, compared with two hours five minutes on the train.
+But the luggage allowance is generous one normal-sized suitcase up to 20kg and a piece of hand luggage and some services have Wi-Fi.
+Plus the price is pretty much unbeatable.
 See our MSE Megabus deals page for more.

-Accommodation is likely to be your single biggest expense when visiting London - nowhere in the country is it more costly than in the capital.
+Accommodation is likely to be your single biggest expense when visiting London nowhere in the country is it more costly.

 - Bag a no-frills room from £20/night.
-If you're partial to a bit of orange, Easyhotels* offer basic accommodation – expect rooms with limited (or no) natural light and you may be asked to pay extra for things like towels, Wi-Fi and housekeeping.
+If you're partial to a bit of orange, Easyhotels* offer basic accommodation – expect rooms with limited (or no) natural light and possibly to be asked to pay for things like towels, Wi-Fi and housekeeping.
 Prices start at £20/night for a room with a double bed, and there are seven London hotels to choose from, including at Paddington, Victoria and Old Street.

 - Find city-centre uni digs outside term time.
-Two websites - University Rooms and Travelstay (filter under 'Hotel Type') - list halls-of-residence rooms left empty during the holidays.
-It's possible to stay very central, eg, London School of Economics halls in Holborn start at £52.50/night for a double, with private bathroom and breakfast.
+Two websites University Rooms and TravelStay (filter search results by 'Hotel Type') list halls-of-residence rooms left empty during the holidays.
+It's possible to stay central, eg, London School of Economics halls in Holborn start at £52.50/night for a double, with private bathroom and breakfast.

 - Go hostel hunting.
-London is home to a huge number of hostels which can be significantly cheaper than a hotel, and they aren't all as grimy as you might expect either.
+London is home to a huge number of hostels.
+They can be significantly cheaper than a hotel and aren't all as grimy as you might expect.
 Many offer private rooms and some even include breakfast and internet access in the cost.
-For example, the Hyde Park View Hostel in a great central location offers dorm beds from £16/night and a double private room with en-suite for £70/night.
+For example, the Hyde Park View Hostel in a central location offers dorm beds from £16/night and a double private room with en-suite for £70/night.
 See UK hostels for more info.

-The Transport for London (TfL) network is made up of the tube, rail, the Overground, buses and trams (plus the Thames Clipper), all of which can be navigated using paper tickets or by tapping in and out of your journey with a reloadable Oyster smart card or contactless debit/credit card.
+The Transport for London (TfL) network is made up of the tube, rail, overground, buses and trams (plus the Thames Clippers), all of which can be navigated using paper tickets or by tapping in and out with a reloadable Oyster smart card or contactless debit/credit card.

-Getting to grips with TfL's complex pricing system can seem an impossible task – and getting it wrong can cost you dearly.
-But once you know the basic principles it's possible to slash travel costs.
-Here are our top five tips for travellers:
+Getting to grips with TfL's complex pricing system can seem impossible – and getting it wrong can cost you dearly.
+Though once you know the basic principles it's possible to slash travel costs.
+Here are our top five tips:

-- Never buy a paper ticket - Oyster or contactless is cheaper.
-Unless you're coming in and out of London in the same day – in which case you'd get a National Rail Day Travelcard – paper tickets cost more.
-Paper tickets for a single journey on the tube cost an eye-watering £4.90 (and are no longer valid on the bus), whereas a single trip on a Oyster card in Zone 1 is £2.40.
+- Never buy a paper ticket Oyster or contactless is cheaper.
+Unless you're coming in and out of London on the same day – in which case you'd get a National Rail Day Travelcard – paper tickets cost more.
+Paper tickets for a single journey on the tube cost an eye-watering £4.90 (and are no longer valid on the bus), while a single trip on an Oyster card in Zone 1 is £2.40.

-What's more, if you use Oyster or contactless, what you'll pay in a day is capped.
+What's more, use Oyster or contactless and what you'll pay in a day is capped.
 Paper day travelcards can be more than double the Oyster daily price cap.

 - Kids travel free (or at a discount), but may need a photocard.
-Children can apply for a Zip Oyster photocard to ensure they get the best rates, though you won't always need one.
-Apply via the TfL website - cards are dispatched within 24 hours.
+Children can apply for a Zip Oyster photocard to ensure they get the best rates, though won't always need one.
+Apply via TfL cards are dispatched within 24 hours.

-- Under-11s travel free on the bus/tram and with accompanying adults on the tube, DLR, Overground, but will need a Zip Oyster for most rail services.
+- Under-11s travel free on the bus/tram and with accompanying adults on the tube, Docklands Light Railway (DLR) and overground, but will need a Zip Oyster for most rail services.

 - 16-17-year-olds need a Zip Oyster and then pay half the adult pay-as-you-go rate on all services, or a child's rate on seven-day or longer travelcards.

 - Check if you're due an Oyster refund.
-As an Oyster card user you may be owed cash for one of three reasons:
+Oyster card users may be owed cash for one of three reasons: